 Enter stakeholder identification and analysis – the first step in a four-staged approach to stakeholder management.

 Your first task is to identify and list all the potential stakeholders for a project in a stakeholder register or stakeholder log.
 This register includes information about the stakeholder’s interests, involvement, expectations, importance, influence, and impact on the project’s execution, as well as any specific communications requirements.

 In order to complete the stakeholder log you will likely need to interview your stakeholder.
-In our article on Building Stakeholder Relationships, we recommend investing time early on in the project to understand your stakeholders needs.
+We recommend investing time early on in the project to understand your stakeholders needs.